Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Materials and Methods

 \subsection{Performance Evaluation and Metrics}

 }

 To keep the main text concise, we summarize our evaluation methods here.
 For a detailed explanation of the procedures and metrics used, please refer to the Supplementary Material.

-\textbf{Blood Pressure Estimation.} We evaluate BP predictions using the Mean Absolute Error (MAE) and Mean Absolute Scaled Error (MASE), comparing model outputs against a baseline that predicts the training set median.
+\textbf{BP Estimation.} We evaluate BP predictions using the Mean Absolute Error (MAE) and Mean Absolute Scaled Error (MASE), comparing model outputs against a baseline that predicts the training set median.
 Metrics are reported separately for systolic and diastolic pressures.

+Furthermore, to determine the agreement between predictions and reference values in more detail, Bland-Altman analyses were also performed \cite{bland1986statistical}.
+The bias was determined as the mean difference between predictions and reference values, as well as the corresponding limits of agreement (LoA).
+The standard deviation of these differences was multiplied by 1.96 to determine the LoA.
+While MAE roughly indicates the size of errors, bias directly indicates systematic errors, while the LoA gives insight into the variability of individual prediction errors.

 We also provide the grading (A, B, C, D) based on IEEE 1708a-2019 standard \cite{ref32} which are calculated based on the difference between the device or model's BP predictions and the reference (cuff-based) measurements;